-Additional childcare leave and breaks: Under the Holidays Act and the Working and Rest Time Act the following are financed from the state budget: the additional childcare leave of a parent raising a disabled child, the additional childcare leave of one parent (3 or 6 days, depending on the number of children) and the additional childcare leave for fathers (10 workdays).
-The father is entitled to additional childcare leave either during the mother's pregnancy and maternal leave or within 2 months from the child's birth.
+Additional childcare leave and breaks: Under the Holidays Act and the Working and Rest Time Act the following are financed from the state budget: the additional childcare leave of a parent raising a disabled child, the additional childcare leave of one parent (three or six days, depending on the number of children) and the additional childcare leave for fathers (10 workdays).
+The father is entitled to additional childcare leave either during the mother's pregnancy and maternal leave or within two months from the child's birth.
 The daily rate for the additional childcare leave was 66 EEK in 2005, and it is taxable with income tax.
-In 2008 the daily rate of additional childcare leave for fathers' previous earnings, but in 2009 the compensation was abolished altogether.
+In 2008 the daily rate of additional childcare leave for fathers was made dependent on fathers' previous earnings, but in 2009 the compensation was abolished altogether.